Wilfred/babyc/README.md

 * No support for ternary operator ('condition' ? 'if true' : 'if false')
 * No support for strings and string operators ('strcpy', 'strcat', 'strcmp', ...)
 * No support for printf(), gets()
-* No support for memory allocation (malloc, realloc, free)
+* No support for memory allocation (malloc, realloc, calloc, free)
 * No support for threads and parallelization
 * No support for vectorization
 * No support for signals and exceptions